Spotlight on Alumni

 Erin Reyce (née Frank)

 Erin was part of the first graduating class of NODIP in 2008-09, completing her internship in Sault Ste.
 Marie.
 Prior to that she obtained her degree from the University of Guelph in 2007.
-Originally from Thunder Bay, she has been working at the North Bay Parry Sound District Health Unit for the past 10 years.
+Originally from Thunder Bay, she has been working at the North Bay Parry Sound District Health Unit for the past 12 years.
 Erin’s portfolio focuses on advocacy work related to food insecurity and the cost of healthy eating, as well as supporting a wide range of community food initiatives related to creating a healthy, sustainable food system.
+In 2021, Erin started her Master of Public Health: Nutrition and Dietetics – Advanced Standing Program, with the Dalla Lana School of Public Health, University of Toronto.

 Julie Stachiw is a Registered Dietitian (RD) who graduated from the University of Guelph with a Bachelor of Applied Science in 2011, at which point she undertook a dietetic internship with the Northern Ontario Dietetic Internship Program.
 She obtained her Master of Public Health degree at Lakehead University in 2017.
 Julie has worked in a variety of RD roles all across the continuum of care; from community care to food service, acute clinical care to home care, and research to public health.
 Julie has been a NODIP Site Coordinator for Thunder Bay and has preceptored over 30 dietetic interns and nutrition students within food service, program management, clinical, and research placements.
 With diverse involvement in community, regional, provincial, and national initiatives, she has developed a passion for volunteer opportunities, and has a keen interest in quality improvement research projects and consulting.
 Her current role as Manager, Nutrition & Wellbeing with The University of British Columbia Okanagan Campus focuses on creating a supportive food environment to assist with health and wellbeing outcomes.